lilachshay98/FakeNews_Final_Project/README.md

 This project includes several Python files for analyzing data across diverse datasets, defines the CredScore algorithm for fake news detection, and provides the resulting figures.

+## Prerequisites

+* Pycharm installed on your machine

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development or testing purposes.